gruntwork-io/docs/docs/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual_steps.md

 ### 1. Enable MFA for the root user

 Securing the "root" user, or the first user that is created when you set up an AWS account, is one of the first actions you should take in any new account.
-It is highly recommended that the user of this account be avoided for everyday tasks.
+It is highly recommended that you avoid using this root user for everyday tasks.
 Unfortunately, there is no API or automation available for configuring an MFA device for the root user.
 Follow the manual steps outlined in the [AWS docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa).
 Configuring a virtual MFA device will achieve recommendation 1.5.
 You can also refer to the [production-grade AWS account structure guide.](https://gruntwork.io/guides/foundations/how-to-configure-production-grade-aws-account-structure/)